polyaxon/polyaxon/site/docs/setup/deployment-strategies/index.md

 The control plane in that case will have no access to the other clusters and namespaces or the configurations they are using, it will only manage the agents and their queues, and the agent deployments will be responsible for managing their respective namespaces in the clusters they are deployed in.

 Each Agent deployment, on the different namespaces, can also take advantage of node scheduling.

 ## Scale

-With these different deployment strategies you can achieve several type of setups for isolation, replication, and scale.
+With these different deployment strategies you can achieve several setups for isolation, replication, and scale.

 Polyaxon offers solutions that adapt with your need and requirements, and you can achieve massive scale: